dkvz/dorade-noframework-blog/README.md

 ### But you're using jQuery
 I had to include it because Materlize requires it to be present.
 It's true that while I was at it I used it for Ajax and to get properties like scroll positions.
 But I want to be able to remove it somewhat easily if possible, so I strived to use jQuery sparingly, even though it's got some most of the "compatibility" code I've re-written already.
 I just want to try doing it myself.

+**NB**: MaterializeCSS is now divorced from jQuery.
+I already removed it from the Materialize-related stuff, now I have to update all of my uses of it.

 ### You're storing your main object in window
 Yes this is a possible problem for testing.
 I also have tons of references to document everywhere.